DejazmachMolla/ruby-scraper/README.md

 # Ruby Scraper
-> This project is a web scrapper project built using the Ruby programming language.
+> This project is a web scraper project built using the Ruby programming language.
 The website scrapped in this project is the largest job posting platform in Ethiopia i.e. [Ethiojobs](https://www.ethiojobs.net)

 ## Demo